segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 #### Facebook Custom Audiences

-You can only sync the following traits to Faceook:
+You can only sync the following traits to Facebook:
 - `email`
 - `context.device.advertisingId`
 - `firstName`